cakephp/docs/en/development/routing.rst

     );

 The above route will only match for ``PUT`` requests.
-Using these conditions, you can create custom REST routing, or other request data dependant information.
+Using these conditions, you can create custom REST routing, or other request data dependent information.

 .. index:: passed arguments
 .. _passed-arguments: